bassdman/feature-toggle-api/README.md

     })
 ```

-You can also add custom events and trigger them whenever you want.
+You can also add custom events and triggers whenever you want.
 ```javascript
     var api = new featureToggleApi();
     api.on('customevent', function (param) {